About

 He is a founding steering committee member and clinical director of KeepSight – a national program for diabetic retinopathy screening that seeks to reach every Australian with diabetes to prevent avoidable blindness.

-A/Prof van Wijngaarden is a Director of the Ophthalmic Research Institute of Australia and a member of the Research and Medical Committees of the Macular Disease Foundation of Australia.
+Prof van Wijngaarden is a member of the Research and Medical Committees of the Macular Disease Foundation of Australia.

 He is a member of the Australian Alliance for Artificial Intelligence in Healthcare Workforce Program Committee and the Futures of Ophthalmology Taskforce of the Royal Australian and New Zealand College of Ophthalmologists.